- TubeBuddy Review : An Honest Take on TubeBuddy - June 16, 2022

 Marketing is the lifeblood of running any online business.
 Period.

-That’s why in 2019, $197.37 billion was spent on marketing (in the US alone!)
+That’s why in 2019, $197.37 billion was spent on inbound marketing (in the US alone!)
 And in recent years, a large slice of that pie has gone towards digital marketing.
 With more and more entrepreneurs turning to the web, online sales and marketing automation tools are springing up left, right, and center.

 Automation is crucial for freeing up your precious time so that you (and your team) can focus your time and energy on more pressing things…like boosting your bottom line.

 Both marketing automation platform tools are explicitly designed to help businesses organize, oversee, and automate their marketing efforts.
 So, hopefully, by the end of this review, you’ll have a better idea about which of these two tools best suits you.

 There are lots to discuss, so let’s hop right in!